Maxtor: Acquisition of the Quantum hard drive division

 In late 2000, Maxtor acquired the hard drive business of Quantum.
 The merger, which was completed on April 1, 2001, made Maxtor larger than its rivals, notably Seagate, and returned it to the server hard drive market and also implemented the ATA/133 interface into its hard drives.

 Focus on external drives

-Like many other hard drive manufacturers, Maxtor had been expanding in recent years into the external hard drive market.
-Its Maxtor One-Touch II external hard drive was marketed as convenient storage for the home user.
-Maxtor entered and became dominant in consumer business as result of a marketing strategy for the OneTouch line.
-The OneTouch is a high-capacity (500 GB to 1 TB) USB drive with a single-press button to back up and mirror the computer's hard drive.
-The line became the best-selling consumer device in the computer segment with several million devices distributed globally.
+Leveraging the advent of USB 2.0—which finally provided sufficient bandwidth to make large-scale external backups practical—Maxtor dominated the consumer market with its OneTouch line.
+The OneTouch II (500 GB–1 TB) featured a dedicated button for instant drive mirroring, selling millions of units globally.

-Maxtor had initially made efforts to get into the 2.5-inch hard drive market, but in the beginning of 2005, new management made the surprising decision to discontinue development in this field.
-This was considered by many industry watchers to be a particularly peculiar move, since the market for such hard drives (mainly notebook computers and MP3 players) was already experiencing rapid growth, with no signs of slowing down in the foreseeable future.
+In early 2005, management controversially discontinued 2.5-inch drive development.
+Industry analysts criticized this exit, as the market for notebooks and MP3 players was rapidly expanding.

 Acquisition by Seagate

 In a deal worth nearly US$2 billion, Maxtor was acquired by its rival Seagate in 2006.
-The Maxtor brand was revived by Seagate in later 2016, although the former Maxtor factory in Suzhou, China, was wound down in 2017.
+The Maxtor brand was revived by Seagate in later 2016.